koenbuyens/oauth-2.0-security-cheat-sheet/README.md

 A major design decision is deciding which flows to support.
 This largely depends on the type of clients the application supports.
 [Auth0](https://auth0.com/docs/api-auth/which-oauth-flow-to-use) provides an excellent flow chart that helps making a good decision.
 In summary, if the Client is:

 - A classic web application, use the Authorization Code Grant.
-- A single page application, use the Implicit Grant.
+- A single page application, use the ~~Implicit Grant~~ Authorization Code Grant without secrets.
 - A native mobile application, use the Authorization Code Grant with PKCE.
 - A client that is absolutely trusted with user credentials (i.e. the Facebook app accessing Facebook), use the Resource Owner Password Grant.
 - A client that is the owner of the data, use the Client Credentials Grant.